LordEidi/wombag/README.md

 ## License ##

-**WomBag** is published under the GNU General Public Licence version 3.
+**WombaG** is published under the GNU General Public Licence version 3.
 See the LICENCE file for details.